Dantedì 2022. All the appointments in Florence

-The calendar of March 25, national day dedicated to Dante
+Exhibitions, conferences and walks in the calendar on March 25, the national day dedicated to Dante

-On March 25, date that scholars recognize as the beginning of the journey to the afterlife of the Divine Comedy, the genius of Dante is celebrated all over Italy and in the world.
+On March 25, the date that scholars recognize as the beginning of the Divine Comedy's journey into the afterlife, Dante's genius is celebrated throughout Italy and the world.

-Also on March 25, the Percorsi Danteschi (Dante Itineraries) will begin, organized by Mus.e together with the World Heritage Office of the City.
-A unique opportunity to discover the city through the eyes of the poet: the idea is to organize free walks every weekend, from March 25 until December, in small groups and in safety.
-The itinerary starts from the first courtyard of Palazzo Vecchio, where there are as many as three Dante plaques, to outline the salient features of Dante's political commitment, which culminated in the Priory of the summer of 1300, just while this building was under construction, to continue through the narrow streets around Dante's house and its places, from the Torre della Castagna to Casa Donati, from the Badia Fiorentina to the "bel San Giovanni" where he was baptized and where he dreamed of returning crowned poet: "and in the font of my baptism I will take my hat" (Paradiso, XXV, 9).
+On the occasion of Dante 2022, will be exceptionally proposed walks Dante by the City of Florence - World Heritage Office and MUS.E, at 15 and 16.30.
+The walks (free participation, reservation required email@example.com) enhance the link between the great poet and Florence, here born and lived until exile.
+The routes thus intertwine architectural evidence and documentary traces to evoke the plant and daily life of the city at the end of the thirteenth century, also drawing inspiration from the many plaques scattered along the streets and palaces in the early twentieth century.
+The itinerary starts from the first courtyard of Palazzo Vecchio, where there are as many as three Dante plaques, to outline the salient features of Dante's political commitment, which culminated in the Priory of the summer of 1300, just while this building was under construction, to continue through the narrow streets around Dante's house and his places, from the Torre della Castagna to Casa Donati, from the Badia Fiorentina to the "bel San Giovanni" where he was baptized and where he dreamed of returning crowned a poet: "and in the font of my baptism I will take my hat" (Paradiso, XXV, 9).